buddhamagnet/cv/employment.md

 #### PROJECTS

+#### RAILS APPLICATION - ONGOING

+Providing support for a Rails application owned by [Digital News Agency](digitalnewsagency.com) (part of the Economist Group), including advising on upgrading from Rails 2.3.8 to 3 and then 3.1, building a robust test harness around the application and supporting ongoing development.

 #### THE JAVASCRIPT CAMPAIGN - ONGOING

 Heavily involved in an ongoing project to bring Javascript development at The Economist into the 21st century (toolset involved: